 Put a Spin on Tradition

-Tradition dictates that Fathers walk their daughters down the wedding aisle.
+Tradition dictates that fathers walk their daughters down the wedding aisle on their wedding day.

-However, there are so many other ways for Dads to participate.
+However, there are so many other more meaningful ways of honoring dad on your wedding day.

-And, ways for you to show your love and recognize the man who raised you through thick and thin.
+Here are several ways to show your love and recognize the man or men who raised you through thick and thin.

 Tap Into Dad’s Talents